Communication Studies Major

 The Department of Communication Studies is committed to excellence in teaching and learning.
 Faculty are dedicated to the art of thinking across media, platforms, and theories in order to create an innovative and socially responsible curriculum that goes beyond the classroom.
 Communication Studies students gain hands-on experience by working closely with faculty on a variety of activities.

-Goal 1: Students will gain critical awareness of the social role of media.
+Goal 1: Students will develop a critical awareness of the impact of media on society.

-Goal 3: Students will understand and apply human centered design approaches to communicating through digital media.
+Goal 2: Students will understand and apply design theories and approaches to communicative situations.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: